-Grade Level Awards: Based on enrollment, up to 3 awards may be given at a particular grade level.
-The selected categories will usually be Achievement, Improvement, and Consistency.
-A total of 3 awards will be given at each grade level, but need not necessarily include all 3 types of awards.Note: individual class or subject area awards may be given by teachers, but will not be part of school-wide awards ceremonies.
+Grade Level Awards: Based on enrollment, up to two awards may be given at a particular grade level.
+The selected categories will usually be Achievement, and Improvement.
+A total of 3 awards will be given at each grade level, but need not necessarily include all 3 types of awards.

-CIC Grade Level Awards Examples (A)
+CIC grade level awards examples (A)

 - Achievement: The Achievement award is given to the student with the highest grade point average at each grade level.
 In the event that two or more students have identical Grade Point Averages the award may be given to each student.
-Grade Point Averages are calculated the last Friday before the awards ceremony. - Improvement: The Improvement Award is given to the student(s) that have shown a significant amount of improvement throughout the school year with overall behavior, attitude or academics. - Consistency: The Consistency Award is given to the student(s) that has worked to the best of his/her abilities throughout the school year and has demonstrated this achievement through a high level of consistent effort.
+Grade Point Averages are calculated the last Friday before the awards ceremony. - Improvement: The Improvement Award is given to the student(s) that have shown a significant amount of improvement throughout the school year with overall behavior, attitude or academics.